 He has consulted with various organizations about his research, including the Royal Canadian Mounted Police (RCMP), the John Howard Society (JHS), and the Western Hockey League (WHL) of the Canadian Hockey League (CHL).
 Schneider is a previous editor of The Society for the Study of Symbolic Interaction (SSSI) society newsletter.

 Schneider is happily married, has two bulldogs (an English and French so he is bull-lingual) and a cat, likes the game of baseball, and is an avid fan of the rock band Model Stranger.

 Schneider is a

 regular contributor to news media.
 His research and commentary have been

-featured in hundreds of news reports across North America, including The New York Times, The Globe and Mail, The National Post, Maclean's Magazine, Reader's Digest, The Vancouver Sun, The Huffington Post, The Toronto Star, The Canadian Press, Postmedia News, CTV National Headline News, Global TV National News, CBC's "The National" and "Definitely Not the Opera," among others.
-His commentary has also appeared in opinion columns in various media outlets, including The Vancouver Sun.
+featured in hundreds of news reports across North America, including The New York Times, The Globe and Mail, The National Post, Maclean's Magazine, Reader's Digest, The Vancouver Sun, The Huffington Post, The Toronto Star, Vice Magazine, The Canadian Press, Postmedia News, CTV National Headline News, Global TV National News, CBC's "The National" and "Definitely Not the Opera," among others.
+His commentary has also appeared in opinion columns in various media outlets, including The Vancouver Sun and University Affairs.